 Below 9 tax-deductible expenses to start tracking:

-4 – Contractor expenses: Hiring a virtual assistant, a project manager, etc. All falls under tax deductible expenses
+4 – Contractor expenses: Hiring a virtual assistant, a project manager, etc. All fall under tax-deductible expenses

 5- Depreciation: Depreciation from your assets are deductible.
 Investing in equipment, furniture, leasehold improvements can go a long way.

 The best way to track those expenses is to have a separate bank account and credit card for business expenses and rely on a bookkeeping system.
-We recommend QuickBooks online for small business – it’s intuitive, easy to use and affordable.
+We recommend QuickBooks Online for small businesses – it’s intuitive, easy to use and affordable.
 Xero and FreshBooks are good alternatives as well.